 As it stands there is no law stipulating a required level of training for counsellors treating individuals with bulimia nervosa.
 However, the National Institute for Health and Care Excellence have developed a set of clinical guidelines that issue advise on types of psychological treatment, medication and available services.

 Key recommendations include the following:

 - Cognitive behaviour therapy for bulimia nervosa (CBT-BN), a specifically adapted form of CBT, should be offered to adults with bulimia nervosa.
-The course of treatment should be for 16 to 20 sessions over 4 to 5 months.
+The course of treatment should be for 16 to 20 sessions over four to five months.

 - Adolescents with bulimia nervosa may be treated with CBT-BN, adapted as needed to suit their age, circumstances and level of development, and including the family as appropriate.

 - When people with bulimia nervosa have not responded to or do not want CBT, other psychological treatments should be considered.

 - Interpersonal psychotherapy should be considered as an alternative to CBT, but patients should be informed it takes 8–12 months to achieve results comparable with cognitive behaviour therapy.

 For more information, please visit the full NICE guidelines: